robaho/cpp_fixed/README.md

 Financial systems, especially trading systems need efficient, and stable decimal arithmetic.

-THis was designed as a drop-in replacement for double, but allow conversion to/from double for non-basic math operations.
+This was designed as a drop-in replacement for double, but allows conversion to/from double for advanced math operations.

-Primarily developed for use in [cpp_orderbook](https://github.com/robaho/cpp_orderbook).
+Primarily developed for use in [cpp-trader](https://github.com/robaho/cpp-trader).